qmetry/qaf/pages/latest/properties_list.md

 folder: latest
 tags: [getting_started]
 ---
-Framwork uses different proprties those are defined in [ApplicationProperties.java](javadoc/com/qmetry/qaf/automation/keys/ApplicationProperties.html).
+Framework uses different properties those are defined in [ApplicationProperties.java](javadoc/com/qmetry/qaf/automation/keys/ApplicationProperties.html).
 Below are few useful and important properties.
 Refer [different ways of providing properties](different_ways_of_providing_prop.html) to get details on how to set any property.

 | Key | Default Value | Description |
 |-------|--------|---------|